-I was given this cherished recipe over a year and half ago by a good friend.
-This easy to make pie has just a few ingredients and is so stinkin’ good!
+I was given this cherished recipe a few years ago by a good friend.
+This easy to make dessert has just a few ingredients and is absolutely delicious.
 I can’t believe I waited so long to make this heavenly pie.

 After doing some research, I found that this pie is known by a few names – Cracker pie, Ritz Cracker Pie, Cracker Meringue Pie, Ritz Meringue Pie and more.
 There are also many variations (see bottom of post).
 This can be made with saltine crackers or Ritz crackers.
 My friend has even used wheat saltine crackers.
 Who knew egg whites, crushed soda crackers, chopped pecans, sugar, vanilla and baking powder could make such a magical treat.
 I love this pie.

 Note: Some may think Soda Cracker Pie is the same as Mock Apple Pie recipe (I will be making and sharing that classic recipe soon), but the two recipes are different.
 Both pies are made with crackers, but Mock Apple Pie is made with a double-pie crust, no eggs, cinnamon and more.
 It tastes like apple pie, but it’s made without apples.
 So intriguing!
 I have been wanting to try this vintage recipe for years and it’s on my list.